-Mr Lee was appointed as our Independent Director in August 2008.
+Mr Lee was appointed as our Independent Director in August 2008 and was last re-elected to the Board on April 30, 2012.
 He is the Managing Director of Strategic Alliance Capital Pte Ltd ("SAC"), a venture capital and investment management advisory company.
 Before founding SAC, Mr Lee was the founder and Managing Director of Rothschild Ventures Asia Pte Ltd and a member of the N M Rothschild & Sons global merchant banking group from 1990 to 1997.
 Prior to that, he was an Associate Director with Kay Hian James Capel Pte Ltd, which he joined in 1987 as Head of Research for Singapore and Malaysia.

-Between 1985 and 1987, Mr Lee was based in California and worked with venture capital companies seeking investments in emerging growth companies.
+worked with venture capital companies seeking investments in emerging growth companies.
 Prior to that, he was an Investment Manager with the Government of Singapore Investment Corporation.

-Mr Lee currently sits on the Boards of several SGX-ST companies, including STX OSV Holdings Ltd, Santak Holdings Ltd, Oniontech Limited.
+Mr Lee currently sits on the Boards of several SGX-ST companies, including Vard Holdings Ltd and Santak Holdings Ltd, Oniontech Limited.
 Mr Lee holds a Master's degree in Business Administration from Harvard Business School and a Bachelor's degree in Business Administration from the University of Singapore.